cloudify-cosmo/docs.getcloudify.org/content/composer/overview.md

 The ‘Name’ field is mandatory and must be unique, description and value are optional.  <br />

 To add another field, click the ‘+’ button on the right.
-To delete an entered field, press the trashcan icon.
+To delete an entered field, press the trash can icon.

 ![Blueprint Composer inputs]({{< img "ui/composer/inputs-outputs.png" >}})